serbathome/terragrunt-environments/README.md

-# GitHub actions pipeline for terragrunt infrastructure provisioning
+# GitHub Actions pipeline for terragrunt infrastructure provisioning
 This is demo of terragrunt deployment managed by GitHub actions.
 I'm building infrastructure for a fictional application which consists of an app service and storage account.

 This application is deployed in several environments: